LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 Without an easy way of using this data, an online script runs throughout each day, searching the website for library events and updating a data file held online.
 This data is then published into a separate URL, using a standard

-This data is also used in the library finder to provide filters like the facilities.
+Like facilities data, this is used in the library finder to provide filters.
 Someone can search for the nearest library offering code clubs for example.
-And the finder will display when the next event is being held.